 Collaborating with Faith & Community Organizations

-Our Interagency Collaboration office is committed to promoting collaboration between state departments and faith- and community-based agencies to improve the quality of life for Michigan residents.
+Our Community and Faith Engagement office is committed to promoting collaboration between state departments and faith- and community-based agencies to improve the quality of life for Michigan residents.

 We Need Your Support - Regional Clergy Advisory Partner Roles

 Share information.
 Distribute MDHHS program and service news with their congregations, communities and networks.
 Sign up for our newsletter for monthly updates to share.

 Host Events and Meetings.
 Assist clergy with participation and hosting events such as resources fairs, veterans outreach, etc. Email us at MDHHS-OFC-Collaboration@michigan.gov to learn more and get started.